jtkovacs/jtkovacs.github.io/REFS/information-architecture.md

 **Term lists** are essentially flat list, though they may include "See"/"Use" to steer people towards preferred language, or use a synonym ring approach (no preferred term among multiple).

-- **Authority file:** Identifies the definitive version of a name among all variants
+- **Name authority file:** Identifies the definitive version of a name among all variants
 - **Glossary** (vocabulary, clavis, specialized dictionary): An alphabetical list of terms with definitions inside a particular domain of knowledge.
 - **Stop list:** Words to ignore in search query processing (because they are extremely common)
 - **Dictionary:** Definitions, history, etc. for words.